Freakwill/pybrainyquote/README.md

 Get quotes

-    Quote.today(topic=what you like) # get today topic get_popular_topics() # have a look at the lists popular topics, if you do not have any idea get_topics()
+    Quote.today(topic=what you like) # get today topic

+    get_popular_topics() # have a look at the lists of popular topics, if you do not have any idea get_topics()
     get_authors()